dhyegocalota/legacy-for-family-notifier/README.md

 ### Render

-We encourage using Render for deploying this app.
-Render is a cloud platform that makes it easy to deploy and scale applications.
-It offers a free tier that is perfect for small projects like this.
+I created a button to deploy this app to Render.
+You can deploy it with a single click.

 1. Deploy to Render using the button below